Writing a Philosophy Paper

 · Your essay must be typed, double-spaced, with wide margins.
 This will give me plenty of room to write comments on your papers.
 No handwritten essays will be accepted.

-A note about anonymity: in a perfect world, I would not know who wrote a given paper until after I had read and graded it.
+A note about blind grading: in a perfect world, I would not know who wrote a given paper until after I had read and graded it.
 However, if you choose to talk with me about your paper as you are writing it (and I encourage you to do so, if you wish), then I will almost certainly know that it’s your paper when I’m grading it.
-This is not ideal, but obviously, it’s important that you be able to talk with me about your paper while you’re working on it, so my grading cannot always be anonymous.
+This is not ideal, but obviously, it’s important that you be able to talk with me about your paper while you’re working on it, so my grading cannot always be blind.

 · Do not hand in your paper in a binder, folder, etc. Simply staple the pages together in the upper left corner.